-Shipston Beekeepers is a branch of Warwickshire Beekeepers Association – registered charity no. 500276 – and which in turn is an area association of the British Beekeepers Association.
+Shipston and District Beekeepers is a branch of the Warwickshire Beekeepers Association – registered charity no. 500276 – which in turn is an area association of the British Beekeepers Association.
 Membership of our branch is open to anyone interested in beekeeping.

 We have in excess of 100 members made up of beginners, who are most welcome, as well as long standing beekeepers who are full of wisdom and help!
 We aim to promote an interest in beekeeping and provide ways and means of teaching the art, as well as educate the wider public on all things bees.